-What's the best thing to do if a smear is scheduled during your period?
+What do I do if a smear is scheduled during my period?

 We can't do a smear during a period as the blood interferes with the process.
 Simply reschedule!

-If results return as 'abnormal', should you be worried?
+If results return as 'abnormal', should I be worried?

 No. While it is important to follow up an abnormal result, the whole point of a smear is to pick up pre-cancerous changes.
 They are changes we can easily and simply treat before anything nasty occurs.
 Hence attending often means capturing risks and issues early.
 An abnormal result does not mean cancer.